 If you are visiting Kyoto, we suggest that you must not miss the district of Arashiyama.

 Arashiyama is one of the most visited locations in all of Kyoto prefecture and has gained popularity for its beautiful mountain views.
 In fact, it is nationally known as the official “Place of Scenic Beauty” which is a title not many places in Japan get.
-This place is perfect for tourists, especially during the spring and autumn season.
-During the spring time, a number of tourists visit the region because of the beautiful display of cherry blossoms.
-Furthermore, the trees surrounding the district is even more popular during the fall season because of its romantic, warm hues of orange, brown, yellow, and red.
+This place is perfect for tourists, especially during the spring and autumn seasons.
+During the springtime, a number of tourists visit the region because of the beautiful display of cherry blossoms.
+Furthermore, the trees surrounding the district are even more popular during the fall season because of their romantic, warm hues of orange, brown, yellow, and red.

-Mainland Arashiyama is home to the Bamboo grove and the Tenryuji.
+Mainland Arashiyama is home to the Bamboo Grove and the Tenryuji.
 It is also home to temples such as the Rinsen-hi and the Hogon-in temple.
-Some of these temples are known to honor mice, bull, and other animals.
-At around the southern area of the region lies the Hibari Misora Museum and the Music Box Museum.
-The Togetsukyo bridge connects the mainland Arashiyama to a small island known as the Nakanoshima park.
+Some of these temples are known to honor mice, bulls, and other animals.
+Around the southern area of the region lies the Hibari Misora Museum and the Music Box Museum.
+The Togetsukyo bridge connects the mainland Arashiyama to a small island known as the Nakanoshima Park.

 Appreciate nature in Arashiyama Bamboo Grove